rburkholder/vagrant/README.md

 ```

 ### Building a kernel
-* bldkrnlpkg is used to build a new kernel from kernel.org
+* bldkrnlpkg - is used to build a new kernel from kernel.org
 ```
 KRNLVER=4.8.10 vagrant up --provision-with bldkernel
 ```

 ### VirtualBox Additions
-* additions is used to install a new kernel and update the VirtualBox additions
+* additions - used to install a new kernel and update the VirtualBox additions
 * once completed, make a new package
 ```
 KRNLVER=4.8.10 VBOXVER=5.1.8 vagrant up --provision-with newkernel